bostontrader/okcatbox/README.md

 ### The Easy Way

-The easiest way to get started is to use our online demo located at http://185.183.96.73:8090.
+The easiest way to get started is to use our publicly available demo server located at http://185.183.96.73:8090.
 Using any tool of your choice, create the HTTP requests that you would ordinarily send to the real OKEx API but instead send them to the demo OKCatbox server.
 One particularly helpful tool for this task is [OKProbe](http://github.com/bostontrader/okprobe).
 In fact, we will assume the use of OKProbe in these instructions, so please install this first.

 As with the real OKEx server, you'll need credentials for most of the API calls.
 You can get them from the OKCatbox server: